dhilon/PerceptionAI/README.md

   - `./scripts/dev.sh` (runs FastAPI on 8001 and Vite on 5175)
 - Visit http://localhost:5175
 - Click “🎙️ Record”, speak, then use the controls:
-  - ⏸️ Pause Conversation: finalize the current segment, timer keeps accumulating
+  - ⏸️ Pause Conversation: finalize the current segment, timer/emotion will keep accumulating after you click Record again
   - 🔪 Clip Script: finalize current segment and create a distinct clip entry
-  - ❌ End Conversation: fully stop and finalize the session

 That’s it.
 See below for details if you need them.